Three Loan Servicing Challenges and Process Automation Solutions

 3. Payment Processing and Incidents

 According to 47% of the participants, time spent manually reviewing documents and verifying loan data has the most significant impact on payment processing and onboarding.
 A top challenge for lenders relates to the additional administrative work and lousy customer experience associated with incidents like short pays or overpayments due to human errors.
-Whatsmore, reducing the frequency of incidents related to payment processing and billing was a top goal of lenders participating in the study.
-As a side note, have you read about the recent $35B overpayment?
+Reducing the frequency of incidents related to payment processing and billing was a top goal of lenders participating in the study.
+As a side note, have you ever read about the $35B overpayment?
 Talk about an incident.

 “Systems that are user friendly and don’t allow/mitigate human error as much as possible help banks function efficiently and effectively – better servicing the end customer.”